Chase Freedom Review: $100 Bonus Cash Back

 Since this card has no annual fee, the introductory deal gives you an easy and cost-effective way to earn some extra cash back.

 0% Introductory APR: Balance Transfer

 This card also has a 0% intro APR for 15 months on purchases and balance transfers.
 After that, the APR will be a variable rate, currently 13.99% - 22.99% depending on your creditworthiness.
 Keep in mind, you will be charged 3% of the amount transferred, with a minimum fee of $5.00.
 Most likely, the amount you will save on interest in those 15 months will more than make up for this fee.
 Make sure to read our guide on balance transfers.

 Foreign Transaction Fee

 If you plan to frequently travel internationally, you might want to consider a credit card with no foreign transaction fee instead.
-The Chase Freedom has a 3% foreign transaction fee which can quickly add up.
+The Freedom has a 3% foreign transaction fee which can quickly add up.

 If you think bonus categories that change every quarter is a hassle, this card may not be for you.
 Also, consider your travel schedule.
-If you do a lot of international travel, you may want to opt for a card with no foreign transaction fee: the Chase Freedom charges a 3% foreign transaction fee.
+If you do a lot of international travel, you may want to opt for a card with no foreign transaction fee: the Freedom charges a 3% foreign transaction fee.

-For everyone else, especially those who prefer getting cash back rather than airline miles, the Chase Freedom is a first-rate way to earn cash back for those with excellent/good credit.
+For everyone else, especially those who prefer getting cash back rather than airline miles, the Freedom card is a first-rate way to earn cash back for those with excellent/good credit.
 And since the Chase Freedom has no annual fee, it's a very cost effective to earn those rewards (assuming you pay off the balance every month).